Briton Froome lands second Tour title

 The record belongs to German Erik Zabel who won it six times in a row from 1996.

-Always on the attack, Sagan would have deserved to be voted the most aggressive rider of the race but that prize went to Frenchman Romain Bardet.
+Always on the attack, Sagan would have deserved to be voted the most aggressive rider of the race but the prize went to Frenchman Romain Bardet.

 Movistar won the team classification.